dpinney/RatDigest/README.md

 - XXX PRE - DGM.10: Switched Capacitor Banks are Manipulated to Degrade Power Quality - tell a bunch of caps to switch in the simulation.
 - XXX POST - Denial of Service Attack - Delete all messages from (device, start, end) tuples.
 - XXX POST - AMI.8: False Meter Alarms Overwhelm AMI and Mask Real Alarms - create a bunch of fake alarm messages based on a list of (meter, timestamp) pairs.
-- OOO POST - DGM.6: Spoofed Substation Field Devices Influence Automated Responses - "For this attack type, Output_Message_Creation() will artificially modify the connectivity, power or voltage status/readings at specified devices.
-A list of spoofed devices will be provided for this attack.
-Each item in the list will include a start and end timestamps, a device identifier, a quantity identifier (connection status, power, voltage), and a code indicating the change that should be calculated.
-(The “codes” will indicate whether a value should be reduced to 0, multiplied by a factor, set to a specific value, etc.  [The ”codes” are to be determined.]
-Note: The creation of these spoofed messages does not change anything about how the GridLab-D simulation is run.
+- XXX POST - DGM.6: Spoofed Substation Field Devices Influence Automated Responses - change connection status, power or voltage via an affine transform.